simonrolph/sdm-targets-pipeline/inputs/species_list/README.md

-This is where I define the species list of taxonkeys and a .rds file with a look up for taxon keys and scientific/common names
+This is where I define the species list of taxonkeys